 - Knowledge sharing capabilities provide team members with the opportunity to explain and discuss their experience, such as with issues that occurred during the project and how they were resolved.

 - Collaboration and communication tools like online chats, video conferences, and collaboration spaces and boards integrated in a PM solution can significantly improve team engagement.
 Also, it will be convenient for every team member to have a single solution for both working on and discussing the project.

 Once you have finalized the list of functionalities and features, it’s time to plan development activities and start building your software.
-Let’s overview the key nuances you should keep in mind when creating a SaaS project management solution.
+Let’s overview the key nuances you should keep in mind when creating SaaS project management software.

-A comprehensive project management SaaS tool can be complex to build.
+A comprehensive project management SaaS software can be complex to build.
 You’ll have to thoroughly plan lots of development details at the very beginning, which can be quite challenging.

 Let’s overview the top ten development concerns you should take into consideration when creating SaaS software for project management:

 1. Software architecture.
 The first thing to do is design your solution’s architecture and choose the technology stack behind it.
 These decisions heavily depend on your vision and the specifics of your project.
 Generally, think about creating an architecture that supports scalability and allows you to easily build new features on top of the initial design.